TrueBitFoundation/python-offchain/TBC/README.md

 ## TBC - Truebit Checker

+The current implementation will only flag unwanted and unnecessary high-level contructs for the C-family of languages.<br/>

 ### Building
 You need to have the LLVM libraries installed.
 TBC will use the same options that were used to build your LLVM libraries to build TBC so your `llvm-config` should exist and be in path.<br/>